Degree spectra of homeomorphism types of compact Polish spaces: Introduction

-Another important question is whether a given Polish space has the least Turing degree in its homeomorphism degree spectrum.
-In other words, it is natural to ask if the homeomorphism type of a Polish space has an easiest presentation.
-For instance, it is known that the isomorphism types of linear orders, trees, abelian $p$-groups, etc.~have no easiest presentation whenever they are not computably presentable, cf.~\cite{FHM14}.
+Another important question is whether a given Polish space has a least Turing degree in its Polish degree spectrum.
+For instance, it is known that the isomorphism types of linear orders, trees, abelian $p$-groups, etc.~have no least presentation whenever they are not computably presentable, see~\cite{FHM14}.

-\begin{Question} Does there exist a homeomorphism type of a Polish space which is not computably presentable, but have an easiest presentation with respect to Turing reducibility? \end{Question}
+\begin{question} Does there exist a compact Polish space with no computable Polish presentation, but whose Polish degree spectrum contains a least Turing degree? \end{question}

-We partially answers Question \ref{question:basic3} in negative.
-More precisely, we show the cone-avoidance theorem for {\em compact} Polish spaces, which states that, for any non-c.e.~set $A\subseteq\om$, every compact Polish space has a presentation that does not enumerate $A$.
+We answer Question \ref{question:basic3} in the negative.
+More precisely, we show the cone-avoidance theorem for compact Polish spaces, which states that, for any non-c.e.~set $A\subseteq\N$, every compact Polish space has a Polish presentation that does not enumerate $A$ (Theorem \ref{thm_cone}).

+It contrasts with a result proved in \cite{LMN23} that for each set~$A\subseteq\N$, there exists a compact Polish space whose \emph{compact} degree spectrum is~$\{\x:A\text{ is $\x$-c.e.}\}$.
+If~$(p_i)_{i\in\N}$ is the increasing enumeration of the prime numbers, this space is defined as the Pontryagin dual~$\hat{G}$ of the subgroup~$G$ of~$\Q$ generated by the elements~$\frac{1}{p_i}$ with~$i\in A$.

+We finally prove a precise relationship between the Polish degree spectrum and the compact degree spectrum of compact Polish spaces that are \emph{perfect} (Corollary \ref{cor_degree_perfect}), and show that it fails for some non-perfect space (Proposition \ref{prop_nonperfect}).

+The article is organized as follows.
+In Section \ref{sec_prelim} we present the necessary background and develop the technical tools that will be used throughout the article.
+In Section \ref{sec:Cantor-Bendixson} we briefly discuss the effective aspects of the Cantor-Bendixson derivative and of Stone duality.
+In Section \ref{sec_homo} we investigate the computable aspects of the \v{C}ech homology groups, which will be used in Section \ref{sec_spectra}, where we show how to realize certain sets of Turing degrees as degree spectra of compact Polish spaces.
+In Section \ref{sec_cone} we show the cone-avoidance theorem.
+In Section \ref{sec:jump} we compare degree spectra and compact degree spectra.